sematic-ai/sematic/sematic/examples/README.md

 Examples are shorthand simple pipelines declared using the `sematic_pipeline` Bazel rule, which expects a `__main__.py` file as the execution entry point.
 They can only be executed locally.
-For cloud execution, you will need to declare your own entry points which invoke resolution using `CloudResolver`.
+For cloud execution, you will need to declare your own entry points which invoke execution using `CloudRunner`.

 In order to write your own pipeline (an example pipeline, or a more complex pipeline), you can quickly clone the entire required file structure from the